90 Degrees Fahrenheit in Celsius: A complete walkthrough to Temperature Conversion

 A Deeper Dive into the Science Behind Temperature Scales

 Temperature is a measure of the average kinetic energy of the particles within a substance.
-The higher the kinetic energy, the higher the temperature.
-Different temperature scales use different reference points and scales to measure this energy.
+Also, the higher the kinetic energy, the higher the temperature.
+Still, different temperature scales use different reference points and scales to measure this energy.
 The choice of scale affects the numerical values, but the underlying physical quantity remains the same.

 Both Fahrenheit and Celsius are interval scales, meaning that the difference between two temperatures is meaningful, but the ratio between two temperatures is not.
-For instance, 20°C is not twice as hot as 10°C. To compare ratios of temperature, we need to use an absolute scale, such as Kelvin.
+Here's a good example: 20°C is not twice as hot as 10°C. To compare ratios of temperature, we need to use an absolute scale, such as Kelvin.

 - Kelvin (K): The Kelvin scale is an absolute temperature scale, meaning its zero point (0 K) represents absolute zero – the theoretical temperature at which all molecular motion ceases.
 This is approximately -273.15°C or -459.67°F. The size of a degree Kelvin is the same as a degree Celsius.
 To convert Celsius to Kelvin, simply add 273.15.